 The handle on the 710 is the popular black G-10 which has some scaling for extra grip but overall we found the handle to be a tad bit slick for our liking.
 G-10 is our “go-to” handle material – it’s durable and dependable in most situations but it comes in many different forms on various pocket knives.
 Here it’s used to some effect but we’ve seen it done better.
 The stainless steel liners are produced from 410 steel and have holes cut out (or skeletonized) to reduce weight without sacrificing too much strength.

-On the whole we really do like the design of this knife – its one of the better thought out designs on the market today in our opinion.
-It’s produced with exceptionally high quality standards and while it’s not what we would consider to be a super-premium knife it certainly is way more than your average user will need and performs very well.
+On the whole, we really do like the design of this knife – is one of the better thought out designs on the market today in our opinion.
+It’s produced with exceptionally high-quality standards and while it’s not what we would consider being a super-premium knife it certainly is way more than your average user will need and performs very well.
 We like the overall fit and finish, the ergonomics and the D2 blade.
 In addition, the locking mechanism is near world-class.
 The handle is good but perhaps lacks a little bit of grip in wet conditions.

 The Benchmade 710 costs a little more than your run-of-the-mill folder but we believe the price is justified.
 For those wanting great performance without the aggressive stylings of a modern tactical then look no further than the US made Benchmade 710 McHenry and Williams.